LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-project-aims.md

 lines.
 Runtime modularity will be controlled through the same user interfaces as the rest of LumoSQL.

-* LumoSQL will ensure that new code can all be active at one, eg multiple backends or frontends for conversion between/upgrading from one format or protocol to another.
+* LumoSQL will ensure that new code can all be active at once, eg multiple backends or frontends for conversion between/upgrading from one format or protocol to another.
 This is crucial to provide continuity and supported upgrade paths for users, for example, users who want to become